Derkades/commons-conservancy-website/commons-conservancy/content/faq.md

 ## Q: Why don't you handle money?
 <img alt="A picture with a large amount of coins" class="ill align-right" src="/img/coins.jpeg" style="width: 20%;">

 [The Commons Conservancy] is a zero-budget organisation by design.
 We have no money, and no interest in acquiring it as an organisation.
 We have no staff, no annual budget.
-Our <a class="reference external" href="/legal/foundingStatutes">statutes</a> actually forbid us to even open a bank account.
+Our [statutes](/legal/foundingStatutes) actually forbid us to even open a bank account.
 We think there is enough value for our organisation to add without also handling the monetary dimension of work happening within Programmes.

 The total absence of money throughout our operations greatly reduces cost, complexity and above all risk.
 Handling significant funds for projects is a specialist task that requires oversight and auditing, and there are organisations that are much better equipped than us to deal with that.
 The fact that we cannot have money, means that as an organisation we are not a very interesting target for lawsuits.
 There are additional factors (such as taxation) that come into play as soon as money starts flowing.